maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     $break6:            6;

+NOTE: *mobile.scss* is coded to optimally handle devices with column widths of < 6 columns (464 pixels).

-Finally, create the outer grid-containing element in app/views/mobile/layouts/application.html.haml:
+Then, create the outer grid-containing element in *app/views/mobile/layouts/application.html.haml*:

     %body
       .container